 My name is Jeff Clark.
 If you hang around here for awhile, you will learn that I am passionate about hiking and the beauty that Mother Nature blesses us with.
-Living in Western North Carolina as I do, I am in an area that is a Mecca for hiking and biking enthusiasts.
+Living in Western North Carolina as I do, I am in an area that is a Mecca for hiking and biking enthusiasts, and nemophilists like me.
 I am a mere half hour drive from the Blue Ridge Parkway, and just another half hour beyond that to mountain summits that exceed 6000 feet elevation.
 Pisgah and Nantahala National Forests are right out my door, and there are thousands of miles of trails found within them.
 Yep, I’m in the right place.

 I’ve had two different careers in my time on this beautiful Earth.
 For the first thirty years of my working life I was involved with Information Technologies, spending the latter stages as a system administrator and performance analyst for large mainframe and mid-range computing environments.
 My 2nd career has been in retail sporting goods, first in management, then in online fulfillment for an outdoors outfitter.
 I will be officially retired as of April 1, 2014